 • jerasure_08.c: This takes two parameters: k and w, and performs a simple RAID-6 example using a schedule cache.
-It sets up a RAID-6 coding matrix whose first row is composed of ones, and where the element in column j of the second row is equal to 2^j in $GF(2^w)$.
+Again, packetsize is sizeof(long).
+It sets up a RAID-6 coding matrix whose first row is composed of ones, and where the element in column j of the second row is equal to 2^{j} in $GF(2^{w})$.
 It converts this to a bit-matrix and creates a smart encoding schedule and a schedule cache for decoding.

-It then encodes twice - first with the smart schedule, and then with the schedule cache, by setting the two coding drives as the erased drives.
-Next it deletes two random drives and uses the schedule cache to decode them.
-Next, it deletes the first coding drive and recalculates it using jerasure_do_parity() to demonstrate that procedure.
+It then encodes twice - first with the smart schedule, and then with the schedule cache, by setting the two coding devices as the erased devices.
+Next it deletes two random devices and uses the schedule cache to decode them.
+Next, it deletes the first coding devices and recalculates it using jerasure do parity() to demonstrate that procedure.
 Finally, it frees the smart schedule and the schedule cache.
 Example: